cepdnaclk/e17-6sp-NGS-Data-AnalysingToolkit/README.md

 3. By selecting a gene from the table, the user can view a box plot that shows whether or not the sample has an impact on a specific disease.

 ### Features of our application:
-- Tools must be stable and hosted online, independent of OS or web browser, and not work with local installation.
+- Tool will be keep stable and hosted online, independent for web browser, and not work with local installation.
 -	High quality analysis tools should be packaged in a way that does not require expert knowledge of programming, but be accessed via a graphical user interface (GUI).
 -	Users can choose from different data normalization, feature selection, classification methods, giving them more options for data analysis.
--	the output and results should be available in an easy-to-use format for data tables and plots
+-	The output and results should be available in an easy-to-use format for data tables and plots.
 -	The ability to select a good data processing pipeline and NO need for programming skills to put it in place.

 ### UI Designs